binance-chain/docs-site/docs/match.md

 ## Match Time

 Candidates would be matched right after one block is committed (except midnight block).
+Each block has one round of match.

 ## Match Logic